davidroeca/web-app-orchestration-talk/talk/talk.rst

 .. note::
-    * As the project moved forward, the requirements piled up.
+    * As the project moved forward, the requirements piled up
     * At the same time, the python version I needed was a moving target--at one moment, it was python 3.4, and at the next moment there was a new feature used that required updates to 3.5 and later even 3.6